GivenMoreti/GivenMoreti/README.md

 - 👋 Hi, I’m @GivenMoreti
-- 👀 I’m interested in learning Fullstack web development in python flask,MERN
+- 👀 I’m interested in learning Fullstack web development in python flask and MERN stack
+-  My databases include Postgresql,MongoDB(mongoose)
 - 🌱 I’m currently learning Nodejs.
-- 💞️ I’m looking to collaborate on projects develped in python flask and MERN framework
+- 💞️ I’m looking to collaborate on projects developed in python flask and MERN framework
 - 📫 Feel free to email me whenever you have any interesting projects

 <!---